jdevfullstack/electronics-robotics-intro/README.md

 the flow of a circuit, thereby giving us control.

 ## Arduino and TinkerCAD
-Arduino is a prototyping platform consisting both hardware and software.
-When we say `prototyping`, we want to create a working model first before we build the actual product, so that we can test first whether our idea will work and to reduce the cost building the product.
+Arduino is a prototyping platform consisting of both hardware and software.
+When we say `prototyping`, we want to create a working model first before we build the actual product, so that we can test first whether our idea will work and to reduce the cost of building the product.

 TinkerCAD is an online simulator for our circuit designs.
 It's just like you are in a Robotics